Earn Passive Income From September Dividend Stocks

 Next, a little about the timing of dividends payments…

-Stocks That Pay Dividends In September Pay Quarterly
+Tip #6: Fill Out Your Dividend Calendar with Stocks That Pay Dividends In September And Pay Quarterly Dividends

 Except for Realty Income, a monthly dividend-paying stock.
 All of the other listed dividend stocks pay quarterly dividends.

-And they follow a very typical dividend payment calendar.
-At least for U.S.-based stocks.
+These stocks follow a very typical dividend payment calendar for U.S.-based stocks.

 Specifically, they are stocks paying dividends in March, June, September, and December.